miles-nash/milesnash.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Colorado kid learning his way around technology at UC Berkeley.
-I like to explore, meet all sorts of cool people, and build cool projects with cool people.
+I like to explore, meet all sorts of neat people, and build cool projects with cool teams.